 Since Konnor passed so suddenly last November I have been distraught.
-I have been suspended in total darkness.
+I feel like have been suspended in total darkness.
 I have been making important decisions I never would have made if I was of a sound mind.
 I am not the same person I was before this.
+This tragedy.
 I am physically shaken, emotionally unstable and mentally damaged.
-I confess, I am a mess.
+I must confess, I am a mess.

 I don’t even care anymore.
 I can’t and won’t hide it.
 The really sad fact is, if I am so shattered I cannot even imagine how my daughter is holding herself up after losing her son.
 This very thought is tearing my heart apart even more.
 How dare I voice how hard my struggle is when I know she is living a nightmare.

 Grief is so isolating, so raw and so painful.
 I hate to say the word painful.
 It seems so insignificant to use this word.
 There are so many more descriptive words in the dictionary to use such as; “agonizing,” “despairing,” “despondent” and “sorrow.”
-Go to therapy they said.
+I was advised to go into therapy.
 I have spent some time in grief therapy.
 To be truthful I did not find it all that helpful.
 My therapist did share some useful coping strategies (write down my thoughts and feelings) and offered ideas for me to find ways to heal but ultimately I feel the same now as I did going in.
 Completely devastated.

 I know Konnor wouldn’t want me to be so sad.
 I really do want to get to the place where I can look at his beautiful face in pictures and smile or remember something he said or did and laugh.
 But I can’t!
 I am trying, I really am.
 My heart isn’t ready yet.
 I’m still crying in my car, I’m still isolating myself, I am still filled with tremendous sadness.